OjeshManandhar/LifeLine-Driver-App-Expo/README.md

 - **React-Native-Paper Fonts**

-  Pass and object in fonts like showh below, not just the font name as given in _[docs](https://callstack.github.io/react-native-paper/theming.html#customizing-all-instances-of-a-component)_
+  Pass an object in fonts like showh below, not just the font name as given in _[docs](https://callstack.github.io/react-native-paper/theming.html#customizing-all-instances-of-a-component)_

   ```
   fonts: {